 Following the UK’s departure from the EU on 31 January 2020, the UK Government has confirmed that EU, other EEA and Swiss nationals will no longer be eligible for Home fee status or financial support from Student Finance England for courses starting in the academic year 2021/22 and beyond.

 However, EU students who began their course in September 2020 or earlier are not affected by this change.
 The UK Government has confirmed that they will remain eligible for Home fees (provided they are able to satisfy all the relevant requirements in the fee regulations), and they will continue to have access to UK student loans, for the duration of their course.

 The change will also not affect those EU, other EEA and Swiss nationals benefiting from Citizens’ Rights under the EU Withdrawal Agreement, EEA EFTA Separation Agreement or Swiss Citizens’ Rights Agreement respectively, who would previously have qualified for Home fee status.
 It will also not apply to Irish nationals living in the UK and Ireland whose right to study and to access benefits and services will be preserved on a reciprocal basis under the Common Travel Area arrangement.

 EU/EEA and Swiss students beginning courses in September 2021 and beyond should refer to the updated fee regulations for the latest information on whether they qualify for Home fee status.

 If you believe that your fee status has not been assessed correctly, you can ask us to review this by contacting our Admissions team.

-All tuition fees for other courses are revised annually for UK, EU and Overseas students.
-The increase is normally between 2% and 5%.
+Tuition fees are revised annually for Home and Overseas students.
+The increase is normally between 2% and 7% and is applied annually to each year of the programme, including for continuing students (except for Home students on the BMus programme).
 Please check this page periodically for the latest information.